 Internships and Student Opportunities

-Community Health Network offers students and new graduates a chance to gain quality career experience and become valued members of the Community team through internships.
+Community Health Network offers students and new graduates a chance to gain quality career experience and become valued members of the Community team through internships, job shadowing and observation experiences.

 NOTE: If you are interested in paid employment with Community, please do not apply for an internship.
 Instead, please explore our current job postings.